 The rising price of energy has decreased supplies of food in two ways: it’s made fuel crops more attractive and it’s made export and transport of food staples such as wheat, corn, and rice both more expensive and less appealing.

 The outcome?
 We have breadlines in Egypt, we have spiraling food staples cost, and not enough food, which means people will be starving to death later this year.
-We passed a tipping point and it was much closer and more easily seen than the one Al Gore brought up in his movie.
+We passed a tipping point and it was much closer and more easily seen than the one Al Gore correctly pointed out.

 Food production and commodities combined with free markets have kept famine at bay across most of the world since the early 80’s.
-The fact is that modern famines are created by government policies, or strife which interdicts transport.
-The Somalian famine was due to civil war against Islamists, and the Bangladesh famine was due to failed governance.
+Most modern famines are created by government policies, or strife which interdicts transport, occasionally you see extended drought cause impacts as well.
+The Somalian famine was due to civil war against Islamists, and the Bangladesh famine was due to failed governance and civil strife.

-Any country can feed its people no matter how dense the population if they can farm at the level that 16th century Japanese peasants were capable of, this demonstrated in “A Step Further Out” by Jerry Pournelle.
+Any country can feed its people no matter how dense the population if they can farm at the level that 16th century Japanese peasants were capable of, this was postulated and logically proven in “A Step Further Out” by Jerry Pournelle.
 In the modern world with cheap transport and modern agriculture there’s simply no excuse for Famine, but I fear we’ve passed that point and that we will see some people starving to death this year.

-In the end oil, coal, and food are foolish to burn, all create carcinogenic compounds that pollute the air – and if you have a ecological concern that should be it, not GM foods or nuclear energy.
-However our current eco-movements are headed down this exact path, with politicians hostage to the coal, oil, and bio-fuel lobbies worldwide.
+In the end oil, coal, and food are all foolish to burn, all create carcinogenic compounds that pollute the air – and if you have a ecological concern that should be it, not GM foods nor nuclear energy.
+However our current eco-movements are headed down the wrong path, with politicians hostage to the coal, oil, and bio-fuel lobbies worldwide.

 We have the means to create plentiful, worldwide, cheap energy with Nuclear, Solar, Hydroelectric, Wind, Geothermal, Ocean thermal, and in the future Solar Power Satellites.
-The chest of options for truly clean energy is full, but we fail to open it.
+The chest of options for truly clean energy is full but we mostly fail to open it.
+Biofuel and other carbon based renewable fuels need to be reserved at best for transport, and we must winnow that use sector down to the cleanest varieties of those if we are to have a secure plentiful future for our great grandchildren’s children.

-Almost one fifth of US cropland has been converted to energy crops in the quest to reduce carbon and create energy independence – Brazil has about a sixth of its cropland for energy production, and many countries, like China are following suit.
+Almost one fifth of US cropland rolled to energy crops in the quest to reduce carbon and create energy independence – Brazil has about a sixth of its cropland for energy production, and many countries like China are following suit.
 Why grow wheat or rice with small profit margin when you can grow government subsidized fuel crops, a sure thing?

 I read the news today oh boy…..
 The Government of Haiti fell to food riots.